haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/global_extensibility_features.md

 See <a href="{{ page.baseurl }}/get-started/bk-get-started-api.html">Magento web API起步</a> for more information.

-### 服务约定, dependency injection, and dependency inversion
+### 服务契约, dependency injection, and dependency inversion

-<i>服务约定</i> provide a new way to access public API endpoints.
-These PHP interfaces offer robust, stable extension points to which clients can connect.  服务约定 define the endpoints that function as a module's public API.
+<i>服务契约</i> provide a new way to access public API endpoints.
+These PHP interfaces offer robust, stable extension points to which clients can connect.  服务契约 define the endpoints that function as a module's public API.
 Defining these endpoints is an essential part of adding a module.

-服务约定 are discussed throughout the Magento documentation set.
+服务契约 are discussed throughout the Magento documentation set.
 See <a href="{{ page.baseurl }}/architecture/archi_perspectives/service_layer.html">服务层</a> for a high-level introduction.
 See <a href="{{ page.baseurl }}/extension-dev-guide/bk-extension-dev-guide.html">PHP开发文档</a> for a more detailed discussion of service contracts and dependency injection.

 Magento implements <i>dependency injection</i> along with service contracts. 依赖注入 provides a mechanism for changing a module's behavior without altering the client or understanding nitty-gritty details of implementation.
 Both dependency injection and its related concept *dependency inversion* support Magento's fundamental architectural principles of modularity and ease-of-extensibility.
 They strongly encourage basic coding practices that support the loose coupling of software modules.